OOlashyn/PowerAppsPortalSiteSettingsAndSnippets/README.md

 - **Portal/Lookup/Modal/Grid/Search/TooltipText** - text for lookup modal search tooltip (Default: "To search on partial text, use the asterisk (*) wildcard character").
 Applies to all lookup modals
 - **CustomerService/Support/SignIn** - text for default sign in message (Default: "Please sign in to open a new case or to view a list of your existing cases.")
 - **Account/Nav/Redeem** - text for redeem invitation section of the sign in page (Default: "Redeem invitation")
+- **Account/Redeem/InvitationCodeFormHeading** - text for header on Sign up with Invitation Code page (Default: "Sign up with an invitation code")
+- **Account/Redeem/InvitationCodeLabel** - text for Invidation Code of the Redeem Invitation page (Default: "Invitation code")

 ## Contribute